 To measure English language ability, I include 4 different language variables.
 Those who speak only English or who speak "very well" form the omitted group.
 Each remaining variable then measures the labor market cost to that level of language deficiency.
-For example, if "not well" were to have a coefficient of -.10, that would mean that speaking English only "not well" is predicted to reduce earnings by 10%.
+For example, if "not well" were to have a coefficient of -.10, that would mean that the labor market cost to speaking English only "not well" is 10% of earnings.
 These should all be negative, with "none" being the most negative and "very well" being close to 0.